 Marimo Moss Ball Care

 Taking care of your marimo moss ball is easy!
 In most cases you add them to your tank and they will then become part of your aquarium’s aesthetics.
-Looking great and helping keep your tank water clean.
+Providing both style and helping keep your tank water clean.

 However, if you wish for the healthiest marimo moss ball here are a few tips for you…